hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/06_data_organization.md

 ## Exercise

-- Take a moment to create a README for the `rnaseq` folder (hint: use `vim` to create the file).
+- Take a moment to create a README for the `rnaseq/` folder (hint: use `vim` to create the file).
 Give a short description of the project and brief descriptions of the types of files you will be storing within each of the sub-directories.